AnuragCypher/shops_near_me_assignment/README.md

 steps to run the application
 1. your system needs to have geoDjango service available (install GDAL into your system, and set the path for couple of env variables)
-  OSGeo4W installer for windows installation, set OSGEO4W_ROOT=C:\OSGeo4W64, set GDAL_DATA=%OSGEO4W_ROOT%\share\gdal,
+  OSGeo4W installer for windows installation, to set env variables in windows use these commands in terminal =>> set OSGEO4W_ROOT=C:\OSGeo4W64, set GDAL_DATA=%OSGEO4W_ROOT%\share\gdal, set PROJ_LIB=%OSGEO4W_ROOT%\share\proj,
-  set PROJ_LIB=%OSGEO4W_ROOT%\share\proj,